RobWunderlich/qcb-qlik-sse/docs/functions.md

 ## ExampleAggregation

 Sample of Aggregation FunctionType.
-Sums the value of a field.
-Same as Qlik Sum().
+Sums the value of a field, same as Qlik Sum().

 ### Parameters